Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 No-Mess Drywall Sanding

-Here’s a way to keep dust to a minimum when you have a lot of drywall joints and surfacing compound to sand.
+Here’s a way to keep dust to a minimum when you have a lot of drywall compound to sand.
 Using duct tape, attach a standard swivel-head drywall pole sander to the rigid extension tube of your wet/dry shop vacuum.
 Keep the vacuum nozzle close to the sandpaper, and just below it.
 You’ll also need an extra length of hose for your vacuum to reach the ceiling and into corners. — Bruce Wallick

 Small-Shop Space Saver

 I have a small shop with a lot of bench-top power tools (table saw, router table, scroll saw, miter saw), and I use all of them often.
-To keep the shop uncluttered, yet everything close at hand, I mount all my bench-top tools on 1/2- in. thick plywood bases, and store them on hooks on the wall.
+To keep the shop uncluttered, yet everything close at hand, I mount all my bench-top tools on 1/2- inch thick plywood bases, and store them on hooks on the wall.
 When I need the tool, I just clamp the plywood base to my worktable with two large C-clamps. — Roger L. Favorite

 Fence Post Holder